-This ship just had a major refit, including installation
+This ship just had a major refit, including installation of high capacity

 R.W.
 Fernstrum Fishing Vessel Keel Coolers